-Staffing Plan: The identification and review process of potential staffing changes.
-This process includes identifying alternatives to staffing changes as well as the financial impact of any proposed staffing changes.
+Staffing Plan: This process includes identifying alternatives to staffing changes as well as the financial impact of any proposed staffing changes.

-Department Budgeting: The detailed budgeting process for departments excluding costs directly associated with revenue.
-Includes such items as travel, training, office supplies, outside services, utilities, and other expenses.
+Department Budgeting: The detailed budgeting process for departments, excluding costs directly associated with revenue, includes such items as travel, training, office supplies, outside services, utilities, and other expenses.